Overview

 Program Wellness

-We have had the wonderful support of Robert and Lila Tickman, who have generously donated to a wellness fund for our program.
+We have had the wonderful support of several patients, who have generously donated to a wellness fund for our program.
 This allows us to host monthly activities to promote wellness and resiliency amongst our residents.
-Activities to date have included yoga, guided meditation, ice cream socials, pizza parties, team building sessions and monthly house-staff meetings.
-This is a great opportunity to unwind from work and get to know everyone in the program.
+Activities to date have included yoga, guided meditation, ice cream socials, pizza parties, team building sessions and trips to the beach and local sporting events.
+These are great opportunities to unwind from work and get to know everyone in the program.

 Graduation Ceremony & Senior Resident Dinner

 The successful completion of Internal Medicine residency training is an accomplishment worthy of celebration.
-Each May, residents, their guests and staff gather for an evening to acknowledge this milestone.
-Highlights of the festivities include a look ahead at the future plans of graduates as they receive their training certificates and a comedic look back on residency training created by the graduates themselves.
+Each June, residents, their guests and staff gather for an evening to acknowledge this milestone.
+Highlights of the festivities include a look ahead at the future plans of graduates as they receive their training.

 Welcome Evening for New Interns

-As part of a two-week orientation for new interns, we host an Evening event to provide an informal opportunity for the “freshman” class and their families to get to know one another.
-Senior residents, and staff who act as advisors for the program’s residents also attend with their families.
+As part of orientation for new interns, we host an evening event to provide an informal opportunity for the “freshman” class and their families to get to know one another.
+Senior residents, and staff who act as advisors for the program’s residents also attend.

 Wellness Luncheon